AlcoholRehabHelp Logo

 • A feeling of pins and needles or numbness

 In more severe cases, these symptoms can lead to paranoia and agitation.
+Seizures may also occur during the withdrawal process.

 Stage 4 — 48 to 72 Hours

-During this time frame, some people experience delirium tremens (DTs), a severe medical emergency condition that causes severe physical and psychological symptoms.
+During this time frame, some people experience delirium tremens (DTs), a severe medical emergency that causes severe physical and psychological symptoms.

-Similar to alcohol hallucinosis (AH), people with DTs will show agitation and hallucinations.
+Like alcohol hallucinosis (AH), people with DTs will show agitation and hallucinations.

 Symptoms of DTs include: